donnygitsome/donnygitsome/README.md

 - 👀 I’m interested in Python, PHP, & SQL
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Github projects
-- 📫 How to reach me adonis.jimenez@student.ctuonline.edu
+- 📫 How to reach me: donnygitsome@hotmail.com
+- donnygitsome is my interactive learning account for Git & all other collaborative coding/projects.

 <!---
 donnygitsome/donnygitsome is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.